farsonic/mx-bng-toolset/README.md

 ```

 ##### Routing Instance
+Optionally, subscribers can be placed into a dedicated routing-instance.
+This can be defined in the dynamic profile or as part of the return RADIUS VSA when authentication occurs.
 ```set routing-instances subscribers instance-type vrf
 set routing-instances subscribers access address-assignment high-utilization 90 set routing-instances subscribers access address-assignment abated-utilization 70